 Research and Resources

-Anyone in the dance community (both members and non-members) should reach out to us at anytime for guidance, support, direction, or just to talk.
+Anyone in the dance community (both members and non-members) should reach out to us at anytime for guidance, support, or direction.

 If you aren’t sure what to do, or what’s next for you or your organization, you are not alone, we are here to help however we can.